Guide to Balancing Speed and Control in DevOps

 Pods are the fundamental unit in Kubernetes: they represent a collection of one or more containers running in your cluster.

 ReplicaSets builds upon this foundation by providing a construct that guarantees a specified number of Pod replicas will be running at a given time.
-Deployments implement declarative management of ReplicaSets and are how most stateless apps are deployed in Kubernetes, while StatefulSets simplify the use of stateful workloads that require persistent data storage.
+Deployments implement declarative management of ReplicaSets, which is how most stateless apps are deployed in Kubernetes, while StatefulSets simplifies the use of stateful workloads that require persistent data storage.

 DaemonSets differ from any of these other Kubernetes workload types because they have unique scheduling behavior.
-Pods, ReplicaSets, and Deployments schedule to available cluster Nodes automatically, until the requested number of replicas is running.
+Pods, ReplicaSets, and Deployments are scheduled to be available on cluster Nodes automatically, until the requested number of replicas is running.
 Unless you set affinity rules, you can’t know which Nodes will be selected to run a Pod.
 DaemonSets, however, ensure every Node runs a replica of the Pod.

 Read also Kubernetes StatefulSet vs. Deployment.